 Algorithms for the analysis of Nanopore direct RNA Sequencing data

 The recent advent of direct RNA sequencing with the Nanopore technology allowed for the first time to natively sequence full-length RNA molecules without the need to retro-transcribe them into cDNA, thus overcoming many of the limitations and biases of short-read sequencing.
 Furthermore, Nanopore native RNA sequencing is also potentially capable of identifying RNA modifications from the raw sequencing signal, thus combining in a single technique RNA quantification and sequence-specific detection of RNA modifications.
 To leverage this feature we are developing Nanocompore, a statistical analysis methods that compares samples at the raw signal level in order to identify putative RNA modification sites.
 Applying this technique to knock-down samples for RNA modification writer enzymes allowed us to identify several pseudouridine and m6A sites in a panel of human long non-coding RNAs that were targeted for sequencing.
-This method will soon be released as an open-source python package and will allow researchers to identify virtually any RNA modification relative to an unmodified reference (e.g. knock-downs or in vitro transcribed RNAs).
+This method is released as the Nanocompore open-source python package and it allows researchers to identify virtually any RNA modification relative to an unmodified reference (e.g. knock-downs or in vitro transcribed RNAs).
 This project is in collaboration with Dr Adrien Leger (Birney lab, EMBL-EBI) and Dr Paulo Amaral (Kouzarides lab, University of Cambridge).

 Development of genome analysis/annotation tools